Generator installation tripping breaker

 What are the most common causes of a generator tripping the breaker?

-When should I call an electrician for generator installation issues?
+When should I call an electrician for a generator breaker issue?

 Connect with certified professionals in your area